(And why taking your team into the wild can help you figure it out)

 Most organisations aren’t doing enough on climate change.
 And the chances are, even if you’re already working hard to reduce your organisation’s environmental impact, there’s still more you could do.

-Even as we see the immediate effects of climate change growing all around us (in the form of wildfires, unseasonal weather and flooding) there’s a risk that the coronavirus pandemic is serving as an unwelcome distraction.
+Even as we see the immediate effects of climate change growing all around us (in the form of wildfires, unseasonal weather and flooding) the coronavirus pandemic served as an unwelcome distraction.

 The reality, though, is that the earth is warming and that climate change can no longer be avoided.
 What we can do is to avoid its most devastating effects: but that will take significant, decisive and rapid action to achieve.